lakrestofer/spbased/README.md

 - spbased 'open this program with this metadata'
   - This would allow the content agnostic core to become really powerful
-  - json content of an item could include a program fielda
+  - json content of an item could include a program field
   - thought really just what I'm doing currently

 - spased reading